 The streets of Rhinebeck are nothing short of those out of a movie scene.
 Adorable sidewalks lined with trees wrapped in lights and locally-owned shops and restaurants.
 Satisfy your sweet tooth, or warm up with some of the famous hot chocolate at Samuel's Sweet Shop.
 This must-stop spot is known for its affiliation with stars Paul Rudd, Hilarie Burton and Jeffrey Dean Morgan!

 You can't go wrong at any of Rhinebeck's local spots.
 Dine on contemporary Italian cuisine at Market St., a hot spot with a wood-burning oven and craft cocktails; and still offering a heated outoor patio!
 Craving a juicy burger?
 Buns Burgers is the ultimate place to fill up on burgers, hand cut fries and milkshakes that feature local dairy.
 Be sure to ask for the Buns Sauce and you can thank us later!
 What's the perfect dish to pair with a chilly winter night?
 Think warm thai curry from aroi Thai.
 This casual restaurant offers familiar Thai dishes like pad thai noodles, a selection of curries and local wine.
+There's also Cinnamon, where diners can expect modern, upscale Indian cuisine.
+Chef Josh Kroner prepares an assortment of delicious dishes at Terrapin, a gorgeous and romantic date night destination.

 For more ideas while planning your trip to Dutchess County, view our 'Plan Your Winter Getaway' page here.